ebizzity/ExpressRouteTraining/README.md

     megaport-mve-97884#
     ```

-## 4. Configure Azure ExpressRoute and Connect to ERGW
+## 4. Configure Azure ExpressRoute Private Peering and Connect to ERGW

 1. Inspect the newly-deployed ExpressRoute ciruit created from the template above.